maciejg-git/vue-litewind/src/documentation/pages/collapse.md

 #### Example - accordion {#ExampleCollapseAccordion}

 Turn collapse components to accordion by wrapping them with `v-accordion` component.
-In accordion mode opening one collapse will close every other opened collapse.
+In accordion mode only one collapse element can be open.

 <example name="ExampleCollapseAccordion"></example>